 What is the Sub-Funding Source Field

-This field is primarily used by SBDCs who receive two layers of funding from SBA.
-Separate grants issued by the SBA to some SBDC programs for disaster relief or for the President's Jobs Act need to be tracked using the sub-funding source.
-When you create an SBA-recognized sub-funding source, you should make sure to enter the code exactly as prescribed by SBA.
+The Sub-Funding Source field is primarily used by SBA-funded programs who receive two layers of funding from SBA.
+Separate grants issued by the SBA to some SBDC programs for disaster relief; for the President's Jobs Act; the CARES Act; or for other portable assistance programs, need to be tracked using the sub-funding source:

 Want more?
 Browse our extensive list of Neoserra FAQs.